Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Propagation of symmetry-preserving errors in QCNN circuits

-In this appendix, we discuss the propagation of errors in QCNNs detecting the `$ZXZ$' phase.
-We exploit that the QCNNs can be implemented as the constant-depth quantum circuit $U^{\dagger}_N$, measurements in the $X$ basis and classical post-processing.
-We focus on the propagation of errors in the constant-depth quantum circuit $U^{\dagger}_N$ and the logic circuits implemented in classical post-processing.
+In this appendix, we discuss the propagation of symmetry-preserving $X$ errors in the QCNN detecting the `$ZXZ$' phase and consisting of $X$-error correcting layers.
+We exploit that the QCNN can be implemented as the constant-depth quantum circuit $U^{\dagger}_N$, measurements in the $X$ basis and classical post-processing.
+We focus on the propagation of errors in the constant-depth quantum circuit $U^{\dagger}_N$ and the logic circuit implemented in classical post-processing.